iambj/my-thyme/README.md

 - [ ] Allow for the counter to tick
 - [ ]  Store data
   - [ ] Load data
+- [ ] Change tracked time icons to delete and edit

 ## Enhancements